-The United States actively supports MSDI within the country as well as regionally, and internationally.
+The United States actively supports MSDI within the country, as well as regionally, and internationally, and is supporting the Pacific Community (SPC) in its collaboration with Pacific Islands on marine spatial planning (MSP).
 The MSDI capability is important for supporting those non-traditional users of Maritime Safety data to allow them to complete their environmental research, port development, or disaster support projects.
 The US MSDI efforts help build a larger community of users for this marine data than the traditionally intended hydrographers and cartographers making Safety of Navigation products and data.